Bayesian Inference over the Stiefel Manifold via the Givens Representation: Experiments

-We demonstrate the use of the Givens representation and compare it with EMHMC for three common statistical examples from the literature.
-All Givens representation experiments were conducted in Stan using Stan's automatic warm-up and tuning options.
-For all Stan experiments we ensured that there were no divergences during post-warmup sampling and that all $\hat{R}$ were $1.01$ or below.
+We demonstrate the use of the Givens representation for uniformly sampling the Stiefel manifold as well as several statistical examples.
+All Givens representation experiments were conducted in Stan using the automatic warm-up and tuning options.
+For all Stan experiments, we ensured that there were no divergences during post-warmup sampling and that all $\hat{R}$ were $1.01$ or below.
+Presence of divergences suggests that the sampler may not be visiting areas of the posterior distribution that contain positive mass \citep{betancourt2015hamiltonian}, while $\hat{R}$ tests for convergence of the Markov chain to the stationary distribution \citep{gelman1992inference}.
 All timing experiments were conducted on a 2016 Macbook Pro.